 The tax year commences on 6 April and ends on the following 5 April in the United Kingdom.

 The United Kingdom has a self-assessment (SA) tax system.
 As part of this system, the majority of UK taxpayers settle their tax liability entirely through tax withheld at source on earnings and savings and do not need to make any further declarations.
 However, around a third of taxpayers need to complete a tax return, which will be issued by HMRC each year.
-Married couples and those in civil partnerships are independently responsible for their own affairs, and each files his or her own return.
+Married couples and those in civil partnerships are independently taxed and responsible for their own affairs, and each files his or her own return.

 Tax returns must be filed, and all outstanding tax paid, by 31 January following the end of the tax year.
 This filing deadline is brought forward to the 31 October after the end of the tax year for individuals who would like HMRC to calculate their tax due for them (although the tax is still due on 31 January).
 The UK SA system is moving towards being fully online, and paper returns are now only accepted in limited circumstances.